shauraya15/Proactive-Stock-Intelligence-System/README.md

 - Snowflake Streamlit
 - Streamlit + CSS

+## 📸 Prototype Screenshots

+Screenshots of the working prototype are available in the `/screenshots` folder, including:
+- Dashboard overview with real-time alerts
+- Inventory risk heatmap by location and item
+- Human-in-the-loop alert acknowledgement

 ## AI for Good Impact
 Prevents life-critical medicine shortages, reduces waste, and improves public health readiness.